TALE OF TWO CITIES: VIENNA & PARIS

 Illustrated talk by Irina Knaster

-This concert is a fascinating journey through song, exploring two of Europe’s greatest cultural capitals—Vienna and Paris.
-The German Romantic art songs, or Lieder, began in Vienna with Schubert at the start of the 19th century and continued to evolve throughout the century, culminating in the works of Richard Strauss.
-Influenced by Schubert, the French art song, or mélodie, emerged later, with Berlioz initiating a golden age that flourished through the compositions of Fauré and Debussy well into the 20th century.
+This concert is a fascinating journey in song through two of Europe’s greatest cultural capitals—Vienna and Paris.
+The German Romantic art songs—Lieder—began in Vienna with Schubert in the beginning of the 19th century, stretching through this century all the way to Richard Strauss.
+Influenced by Schubert, the French art song—Mélodie—emerged later.
+It was Berlioz who initiated a golden age of Mélodie that continued with Fauré and Debussy well into the 20th century.

-These exquisite songs were originally intended for performance in the intimate setting of salons—gatherings in aristocratic parlors where patrons, composers, and performers mingled to exchange fresh ideas and celebrate new creations.
-In this concert, we present a magnificent tapestry of Lieder and mélodie, while also introducing you to the salonnières—the influential, extraordinary women whose gatherings provided fertile ground for these songs to thrive.
+These exquisite songs were intended to be performed in the intimate setting of salons—gatherings in aristocratic parlors where patrons, composers, and performers mingled to share fresh ideas and celebrate new creations.
+In this concert, we present a magnificent tapestry of Lieder and Mélodie while also introducing you to the salonnières—influential, extraordinary women whose gatherings provided the fertile ground in which these songs thrived.
+Composers and performers vied for the chance to perform at these salons, eager to have their music heard, discussed, and supported, and woven into the cultural fabric of the day.

 No refunds, no exchanges.
 Artists, programs, dates, and prices are subject to change.